littensy/reflex/docs/docs/reference/reflex/create-broadcaster.md

 -   `options` - An object with options for the broadcaster.
     -   `producers` - A map of shared producers used to filter private actions and state from the root producer.
     -   `dispatch` - A function called when actions are ready to be sent to clients.
-    -   `hydrateRate` - The rate at which the entire shared state is sent to clients for hydration.
-Defaults to `5`.
+    -   `hydrateRate?` - The rate at which the entire shared state is sent to clients for re-hydration.
+Defaults to `60`.
+To disable this feature, set it to `-1`.
+    -   `beforeDispatch?` - Called before an action is dispatched to a client.
+Can be used to filter or modify actions before the client receives them.
+    -   `beforeHydrate?` - Called before the shared state is sent to a client for hydration.
+Can be used to filter or modify state.

 #### Returns